aDernnell/simple-reactive-dom/docs/reactivity.md

 <big>**node**(fn: (watch: Watcher) => HtmlLiterals, options?: WatcherOptions): Node</big>

 Transforms a template or a function returning a template into an HTML node and implements reactivity.
-- In direct mode, takes the result of a tag function, aka `HtmlLiterals`, and returns a DOM node.
+- In direct mode, takes the result of a tag function, i.e. `HtmlLiterals`, and returns a DOM node.
 - In watcher mode, takes a function that returns an `HtmlLiterals` object and automatically updates the node when watched stores change.

 _Options:_